 Right.

-And and and here's a bigger problem.
+And here's a bigger problem.

-It's not that it was just unverifiable, it's just it was verifiably wrong and a lie.
+It's just it was verifiably wrong and a lie.

 The FBI, James Baker, you just played that little tape.

-Uh, maybe he wasn't stupid, but he certainly was looking the other way.
+Maybe he wasn't stupid, but he certainly was looking the other way.

-One of the biggest things that is not being uh widely reported yet is when the FBI came in to do a defensive briefing with candidate Donald Trump and candidate Hillary Clinton, they did two defensive briefings.
+One of the biggest things that is not being widely reported yet is when the FBI came in to do a defensive briefing with candidate Donald Trump and candidate Hillary Clinton, they did two defensive briefings.

-They were supposed to be exactly alike, except the FBI proved put in an informant in the defensive briefing.
+They were supposed to be exactly alike, except the FBI put in an informant in the defensive briefing.

 While they were supposed to be helping candidate Donald Trump, they were actually surveilling him.